remman11/EyenetTrainingcenter-SoftwareEngineering/readme.md

 - [x] fixed a bug where the created professors wont add to the database
 - [x] fixed a bug where the deletion of professors falsely redirects to the usertype page
 - [x] fixed a bug where the edit function of status does not apply the changes.
-`Notes`
+- `Notes`
-- [] when you clicked the actions on the Schedule list theres no page being rendered
+- [ ] when you clicked the actions on the Schedule list theres no page being rendered

+# !Important

 ##### apparently the system is still at 30% of the development phase as of February 24, 2018 9:17:00PM